Hospital union employee dental and vision plans

 Coverage begins on your 31st day as a benefits-eligible employee provided you have enrolled.
 For more information, see the CIGNA website or call (800) 244-6224.
 Brochures are available from Benefits.

-Through the Vision Service Plan (VSP) you may see any provider, but you can save money by using providers in the VSP network, which includes thousands of optometrists.
+Through the Vision Service Plan (VSP) you may see any provider, but you can save money by using providers in the VSP Choice Network, which includes many optometrists.

-If you use a network provider, the plan covers an eye exam every year with a $10 copay.
+If you use a VSP Choice Network provider, the plan covers an eye exam every year with a $10 copay.
 It also covers corrective lenses each year with a $15 copay, and one pair of eyeglass frames every 24 months up to a $170 allowance, plus a 20% discount on any amounts exceeding the retail frame allowance.

 VSP has arranged for members to receive laser eye surgery, using wavefront technology only, at a discounted fee through in-network providers.
 The maximum fee you will pay is $1500 per eye for PRK, $1800 per eye for LASIK and $2300 per eye for Custom LASIK.

 If you choose an out-of-network provider, you are eligible for reimbursement of up to $45 for an annual exam, $45 for single-vision lenses, $65 for lined bifocals, $85 for lined trifocals and $125 for lenticular.
 Polycarbonate lenses for children are not covered.
 Frames are reimbursed up to $55, elective contacts are reimbursed up to $150 in lieu of frames and lenses, and medically necessary contacts are reimbursed up to $210.
-No laser eye surgery is reimbursable if performed by an out-of-network provider.
+No laser eye surgery discounts are available with out-of-network providers.